Asylumrunner/Maskmaker/README.md

 Further optimization could be done by caching Markov Chains retrieved from said database, but until this API is used by more people than, well, me, that degree of optimization feels like overkill.
 Maybe as a learning exercise.

 ## To-Do List
-* Store Markov Chains in a database because dear god those things are hideously ugly to manipulate
-* Implement database wiper
+* Markov Chain clamping
-* Implement tests
+* Write unit tests